 Jessica with her former students at the W.E.B.
 DuBois Academy in Louisville, KY

 Jessica facilitating professional development at the University of Tampa, June 2023

-I enjoy writing Op-Eds and other pieces for both local and national publications.
+I enjoy writing opinion and other pieces for both local and national publications.
 Topics I typically write about involve culturally competent teaching, relationship building, supporting public schools, and mental health/self care.
 My recent work can be found on my blog, Bottomless to Sober.

 As an advocate, I speak passionately with regard to educational equity to empower students.
 I also firmly believe it is critical to speak about my recovery journey and tell my story in order to show others that they are not alone.
 Follow my journey and that of others at Bottomless to Sober.